superruzafa/visual-scala-reference/_en/functions/empty.md

 `empty` creates a collection to contain elements of type `A` but without any element.

-@include [figure.html source="images/empty.svg" desc="Diagram of the function empty"]
+@include [figure.html source="images/empty.svg" desc="Diagram of the empty function"]